wax-office-of-inspector-general/waxguilds/reports/guild.waxdao/latest.md

 **List of SCs**: waxdaofarmer, farms.waxdao, dao.waxdao

 **Update**:
-General maintenance, fixed a bug in the farm contract to allow users staking less than 1 full token to still earn from token farms.
+- Several minor UI updates for the farms, such as select all / select 100 / select 500 buttons on the v2 farms since users with too many NFTs would get failed transactions trying to stake.
+Fixed an issue with depositing tokens into a farm's reward pool via the public farm page.
+Fixed a contract issue with v2 farms overestimating how many periods were left before a farm expires.
+Other minor UI improvements.

+- Minor UI updates for DAOs, such as proposals not showing a finalize button in certain cases after the proposal ended.
+Fixed a DAO contract bug that was incorrectly allowing a proposal to pass in certain cases if it didn't meet the minimum amount of votes set by a DAO.

 **Metrics**

 [report relevant metrics and metric period...]

-Period: March 1st, 2024 - April 15th 2024
+Period: 04/15/2024 - 05/30/2024

 Stats:

-- Search console: 938 clicks / 887k impressions / 10.6% CTR (past 28d)
+- Search console: 1.5k clicks / 15.3k impressions / 9.8%% CTR
-- Google analytics: 4.2k users / 2.5k new users / 291k events / 9m 1s engagement time (past 28d)
+- Google analytics: 5.9k users / 4.2k new users / 11m 30s engagement time
-- 946 NFT farms, 134 token farms, 18 daos, 48 proposals, 1062 vote actions in daos (all running totals)
+- 970 NFT farms, 143 token farms, 19 daos, 49 proposals, 1,070 vote actions in daos (all running totals)

 ---